Lithium battery chargers

 In discharge cycle, or when powering a load, a chemical reaction takes place that causes electrons to flow between the positive and negative electrodes via the battery electrolyte.
 A charger reverses that chemical reaction, thus, recharging the battery.
 A typical charging voltage for a 12V battery varies between 12.9V and 14.1V.
 While a constant voltage and current will charge a battery quickly, it’s considerably better for a deep-cycle battery’s health if a ‘trickle’ charge is used over a longer period of time.
 Multi-stage chargers are considered best for this purpose.

 LiFePO4 batteries operate a little differently but an appropriate charge is also best for maximum battery life.
 Generally speaking, a constant current (only really restricted by the charger output) will flow until the battery reaches 90-95% of its state of charge (SOC).
 Once that point is reached, the current will reduce, while the voltage will do the opposite, rising to a cut off voltage of a theoretical 16.8V (but in reality is usually around 14.7V).

-WILL ANY CHARGER CHARGE MY LITHIUM BATTERY?
+DO I NEED A LITHIUM BATTERY CHARGER TO CHARGE MY LITHIUM BATTERY?